Table of Contents

 Disk formatting is a tedious process that nobody enjoys.
 Sometimes, that's the only way to get the job done.
 Because there are so many options, formatting is not a simple task.
 If you're having trouble booting into Windows, you can try formatting the disk using the device manager.

-In these circumstances, BIOS formatting is your only option.
+In these circumstances, erasing hard drive from BIOS is your only option.
 The Basic Input/Output System is a crucial aspect of your computer; it is the software stored in the computer's programmable read-only memory chip that the microprocessor can access.

 When you power up your computer, the BIOS checks to ensure all its peripherals are installed and functioning properly.
 It also begins the process of copying the operating system from the hard disk into the RAM of your machine.
 It's important to note that the BIOS can only identify and boot from the hard disk.